PokemonMaster23/Mega-Link-Downloader-Bot/README.md

 # How To Deploy 🤔? -

-<b>Before these steps, Star the repo ⭐ , import this repo and make it private!</b>
+<b>Before these steps, Star the repo ⭐ , [Clone this repo](https://github.com/PokemonMaster23/Mega-Link-Downloader-Bot) and make it private!</b>

 <b>Now Follow These Steps 👇</b>